ukaea/PROCESS/documentation/proc-pages/physics-models/fusion_reactions/plasma_reactions.md

 #### Detailed Steps
 1. **Initialize Bosch-Hale Constants**: Initializes the Bosch-Hale constants for the required reaction using predefined reaction constants stored in the BoschHaleConstants dataclass.
 2. **Calculate Fusion Reaction Rate**: Uses Simpson's rule to integrate the fusion reaction rate over the plasma profile.
 3. **Calculate Fusion Power Density**: Compute the fusion power density produced by the given reaction.
 Using the reaction energy calculated and stored in `constants.f90`.
-The reactant density is is given by $\mathtt{f\_deuterium, f\_tritium}$ or $\mathtt{f\_helium3}$ multiplied by the volume averaged ion density.
+The reactant density is given by $\mathtt{f\_deuterium, f\_tritium}$ or $\mathtt{f\_helium3}$ multiplied by the volume averaged ion density.
-4. **Calculate Fusion Power Densities**: Compute the fusion power density for alpha particles, neutrons and other charged particles, depending on the reaction.
+4. **Calculate Specific Fusion Power Densities**: Compute the fusion power density for alpha particles, neutrons and other charged particles, depending on the reaction.
 Energy branching fractions used are calculated and called from `constants.f90`
-5. **Calculate Fusion Rate Densities**: Compute the fusion rate density and for alpha particles, neutrons and other charged particles, depending on the reaction.
+5. **Calculate Fusion Rate Densities**: Compute the total fusion rate density and fusion rates just for the alpha particles, neutrons and other charged particles, depending on the reaction.
 6. **Update Reaction Power Density**: Updates the object attribute for the specific reaction power density.
 7. **Sum Fusion Rates**: Call the [`sum_fusion_rates()`](#sum-the-fusion-rates--sum_fusion_rates) function to add the reaction to the global plasma power balance.